janpetzold/az305-learning/README.md

 - lightweight, less than 500MB startup memory footprint
 - can be deployed connected (via Azure Marketplace as module for IoT Edge) or disconnected (Container image from dockerhub, standalone container or part of K8S cluster)

-Data security needs data classification (Azure Purview), data at rest (transparent data encryption), in transit, in use (dynamic data masking e.g. for last digits of credit card, always encrpyting even on client side)

 Tables: very simple key/value store

-CosmosDB: more advanced solution, multi-region, different consistency models
+CosmosDB: more advanced solution, multi-region, different consistency models.
 CosmosDB API can be SQL, MongoDB, Cassandra, Table, Gremlin (Graph).
-Azure Cosmos DB has single-digit millisecond response times and guaranteed speed at any scale.
+Cosmos has single-digit millisecond response times and guaranteed speed at any scale.

 Azure Data Factory: ETL data integration process to orchestrate data movement and transform data at scale, 90+ built-in data connectors helping to build pipelines.
 Four major steps for a data-driven workflow: